googlegenomics/gcp-variant-transforms/docs/malformed_files.md

 If this flag is set, pipeline will infer `TYPE` and `NUMBER` for undefined fields based on field values seen in VCF files.
-It will also output a representive header that contains infered definitions as well as definitions from headers.
+It will also output a representive header that contains inferred definitions as well as definitions from headers.
 Use this flag if there are fields with missing definition or if pipeline should ignore header definitions that are incompatible with field values, and instead should infer the correct header definitions for the corresponding fields.

+Note that this will make pipelines do two passes on the data, which results in ~30% more compute.

 ## Specifying `--allow_incompatible_records`

-Pipeline will fail by defualt if there is a mismatch between field definition and actual values or if a field has two inconsistent definitions in two different VCF files.
+Pipeline will fail by default if there is a mismatch between field definition and actual values or if a field has two inconsistent definitions in two different VCF files.
 By specifying `--allow_incompatible_records`, pipeline will resolve conflicts